Hoka Speedgoat 5 Review: Best All-Around Trail Running Shoe?

 Pair It With: Salomon Active Skin 8 Running Vest

 For anything over 2 hours, you need a real hydration vest.
-The Salomon Active Skin 8 has been my long-run vest for the past two seasons.
+The Salomon Unisex Active Skin 12, Hydration & Storage Vest with 500ml Flasks Included - Black / Metal - M has been my long-run vest for the past two seasons.
 It comes with two 500ml soft flasks, the Sensifit construction stays put without chafing, and the front pockets actually fit a phone (most vests claim this and lie).

 Budget Pick: AONIJIE Hydration Vest

-If $130 makes you wince, the AONIJIE Hydration Vest is the best sub-$50 hydration option I've tested.
-I bought one on a whim for a friend who was starting trail running, and ended up using it myself for a few short runs.
-The flasks included aren't as nice as Salomon's, and the bounce is noticeable on technical descents, but for under $50, it punches well above its weight.
-Check Price on Amazon.
+If $130 makes you wince, the AONIJIE Hydration Vest is a strong sub-$50 hydration option.
+The included flasks aren't as nice as Salomon's, and the bounce can be noticeable on technical descents, but for under $50 it packs a lot in.
+Check recent owner reviews for real-world reports on fit and bounce before you buy.

 For Steep Trails: Foxelli Carbon Fiber Trekking Poles

 Poles aren't just for hiking.
-On 4,000+ foot ascents, I bring the Foxelli Carbon Fiber Poles.
+On 4,000+ foot ascents, the Foxelli Carbon Fiber Poles are worth a look.
 At 7.6 oz each, they're light enough to clip to a vest when you don't need them.
-The cork grips don't blister, and the quick-lock system has never slipped on me — which I cannot say for some twist-lock poles I owned previously.
+The product listing notes natural cork grips, quick-flip locks, and an adjustable 24–54 inch height.
+Check recent owner reviews for real-world reports on how well the locks hold over time.

 Real flaw: the carbon shafts will snap if you fall on them at the wrong angle.
 I bent one (not Foxelli's, a different brand) on a fall two winters ago.
 Carbon is light but not bombproof.
 Check Price on Amazon.